markbrown4/gmail-react/readme.md

 ```

 > The [Facebook Dispatcher](http://facebook.github.io/flux/docs/actions-and-the-dispatcher.html#content) is quite a different implementation than this, it uses Promises, runs callbacks in order and supports control flow with *waitFor* e.g. Store A can wait Store B's callbacks to run before it's own.

+And that's it, a wonderfully naive implementation of Flux.

 ## Routing